Azure/azure-storage-fuse/TSG.md

 Please ensure logging is turned on DEBUG mode when trying to reproduce an issue.
 This can help in many instances to understand what the underlying issue is.

-# BlobFuse2 Health Monitor

-One of the biggest BlobFuse2 features is our brand new health monitor.
-It allows customers gain more insight into how their BlobFuse2 instance is behaving with the rest of their machine.
-Visit [here](https://github.com/Azure/azure-storage-fuse/blob/main/tools/health-monitor/README.md) to set it up.

 # Common Mount Problems

 **1. Error: fusermount: failed to open /etc/fuse.conf: Permission denied**